Professional Plating at Home — 7 Techniques That Make Dinner Look Restaurant-Quality

 • Build components upward and to the sides, not outward toward the rim

-Sauce Placement — The Single Technique That Changes Everything
+Sauce Placement— The Single Technique That Changes Everything

 1. Spoon two to three tablespoons of sauce into the center of the plate.

-2. Place the back of a large spoon — a regular soup spoon or a tablespoon from your flatware drawer — at the near edge of the sauce pool.
+2. Place the back of a large spoon— a regular soup spoon or a tablespoon from your flatware drawer— at the near edge of the sauce pool.

-3. Press the spoon lightly against the plate surface and drag it across the sauce in a confident single motion — either a straight line or a shallow C-curve.
+3. Press the spoon lightly against the plate surface and drag it across the sauce in a confident single motion— either a straight line or a shallow C-curve.

 4. Lift the spoon cleanly at the end without going back for a second pass.

-Height and Texture — Creating Visual Interest
+Height and Texture— Creating Visual Interest

 Flat food looks unfinished.
-A plate where every component sits at the same elevation reads as a cafeteria tray regardless of how good the food tastes.
+A plate where every component sits at the same elevation reads as a cafeteria tray regardless of how good the food actually tastes.
 Height is how you signal that thought went into the composition.

-The good news is that creating height doesn’t require architectural ring molds or tweezers.
+The good news is that creating height doesn’t require ring molds or tweezers.
 It just requires changing how components are positioned relative to each other.
-Instead of placing a seared chicken breast flat on a pool of mashed potato, lean it against the mashed potato at a slight angle.
+Instead of placing a seared chicken breast flat on a pool of mashed potato, lean it against the mash at a slight angle.
 Instead of fanning sliced steak across the plate horizontally, stack the slices and overlap them slightly so they rise.
 Prop a piece of toasted bread or a crispy potato cake vertically against the protein.

 • Lean proteins against mounds rather than placing them flat